-The accrued charges on remunerations for the appointed auditor amount to BGN 120 thousand including the statutory independent financial audit BGN 60 thousand.
+The accrued charges on remunerations for the appointed auditor amount to BGN 124 thousand including the statutory independent financial audit BGN 64 thousand.

-For the period under the audit and by the date of this letter KPMG Audit OOD (former legal name KPMG Bulgaria OOD) has provided to the Company, or is in a process of providing, the following services:
+For the period under the audit and by the date of this letter KPMG Audit OOD (former legal name KPMG Bulgaria OOD) has provided to the Group, or is in a process of providing, the following services:

-- Statutory audit of the financial statements of the Company prepared as of and for the year ended 31 December 2017 in accordance with International Financial Reporting Standards as adopted by the European Union; - Audit of the special purpose financial information of the Company prepared as of and for the year ended 31 December 2017 in accordance with the accounting instructions of Veolia Group; - Limited scope review of the special purpose interim financial information of the Company prepared as of and for the period ended 30 June 2017 in accordance with the accounting instructions of Veolia Group; - reporting for use by the Energy and Water Regulatory Commission (EWRC) in relation to article 34 (5) of the Ordinance on regulation of prices of water supply and sewerage services (the Ordinance) and article 15 and article 16 of the Law on regulation of water and sewage services (the Law) and issuance of a report under article 34 (5) of the Ordinance on compliance with the rules for maintaining a Unified System of Regulatory Reporting (USRR) in accordance with the guidelines, rules, principles, deadlines and other documents and reports published by the EWRC, as well as an opinion on other matters that may be required by the EWRC in relation to USRR and article 15 and article 16 of the Law.
+- Statutory audit of the financial statements of Sofiyska Voda AD prepared as of and for the year ended 31 December 2017 in accordance with International Financial Reporting Standards as adopted by the European Union; - Statutory audit of the financial statements of Water Industry Support and Education EOOD prepared as of and for the year ended 31 December 2017 in accordance with International Financial Reporting Standards as adopted by the European Union; - Audit of the special purpose financial information of Sofiyska Voda AD prepared as of and for the year ended 31 December 2017 in accordance with the accounting instructions of Veolia Group; - Limited scope review of the special purpose interim financial information of Sofiyska Voda AD prepared as of and for the period ended 30 June 2017 in accordance with the accounting instructions of Veolia Group; - reporting for use by the Energy and Water Regulatory Commission (EWRC) in relation to article 34 (5) of the Ordinance on regulation of prices of water supply and sewerage services (the Ordinance) and article 15 and article 16 of the Law on regulation of water and sewage services (the Law) and issuance of a report under article 34 (5) of the Ordinance on compliance with the rules for maintaining a Unified

+System of Regulatory Reporting (USRR) in accordance with the guidelines, rules, principles, deadlines and other documents and reports published by the EWRC, as well as an opinion on other matters that may be required by the EWRC in relation to USRR and article 15 and article 16 of the Law.